LafeLabs/GuerrillaGeometry/ebook/main_manuscript.md

 Action!!
 # Adventure Geometry

+# Action Geometry

-Adventure!!
+Action and Adventure!!
 Professional geometricians might say their subject is already an adventure.
 Perhaps.
 But that is not what I mean here.
 I mean adventure like quests and campaigns and forests and swamps.
 I mean actually going out and *doing* things in the physical world.
 Too much of the time we separate geometry from art from technology from belief from our day to day actions, when it is much more natural for these to all be part of the flow of the adventure of life.

 And why geometry?
 Geometry has many definitions but to me it's a particularly efficient way for the human mind to connect with the physical world.
 We refer to things like "shapes" and "positions", "points", "lines", "circles" etc. as if these are real things in some very abstract sense outside of our own minds.
 Perhaps they are perhaps they're not, it's not my place here to say.
 But what I will say is that that's not the most important thing for most of us.
 What we care about are the things we *actually* care about: life, adventure, caring for our fellow creatures, knowledge, belief, beauty, art, love.
 And the way shapes fit into space is directly relevant to all these things in very practical ways.
 My approach here is not to say what a triangle or circle "really" is in some deep philosophical sense.
 Rather it is to say how you can make your actual life better with a triangle or a circle in the most efficient possible way.